Are developers not that keen on Kubernetes?

 - Abstract Kubernetes away from the Developers, so they can simply push code to GitHub, and the rest is taken care of for them.

-This may appear unnecessary when there are only a handful of developers with only a few applications or services deployed; however, the story quickly changes as an organization’s number of clusters, applications, and services in Kubernetes begin to scale.
+This may appear unnecessary when only a handful of developers with only a few applications or services are deployed; however, the story quickly changes as an organization’s number of clusters, applications, and services in Kubernetes begin to scale.
 The development team is generally to first to feel frustrated by the growing complexity, greatly increasing the chance of inexperienced AND experienced developers to become distracted, less productive, and more prone to mistakes.
-Developers do need to deal with infrastructure more these days, so the focus should be on simplifying and not complicating.
+Developers need to deal with infrastructure more these days, so the focus should be on simplifying and not complicating.